 The Department of Computer Science & Engineering, was started in the year 1983 with BE programme.
 It has grown by leaps and bounds over the last three decades in terms of infrastructure, courses and faculty.
-The department has four Professors, five Associate Professors , Nine Assistant Professors and eight Lecturers.
+The department has four Professors, five Associate Professors , Eleven Assistant Professors and Nine Assistant Professor (FTC).
 The department has received the World Bank grant under TEQIP which has been utilised for enhancing the facilities of the department and also for the faculty development programmes.
 The department is a recognized centre for academic research and has produced Doctorates.
 It has qualified professors as research guide and 17 candidates are pursuing Ph.D.

 The Department will offer, through best-in-class faculty and infrastructure, globally acceptable education in Computer Science and produce highly competent and value-based computer engineers’.